obspy/obspy/misc/docs/source/tutorial/code_snippets/sitexml.rst

 Associating SiteXML With StationXML
 -----------------------------------

-SiteXML can be associated with the corresponding StationXML by adding the published SiteXML URL as a station-level StationXML ``ExternalReference``.
+SiteXML can be associated with the corresponding StationXML by adding the current published SiteXML URL as a station-level StationXML ``ExternalReference``.
 The SiteXML file itself stores the station association in ``SiteDescription.station_code`` using ``network.station`` notation, for example ``XX.ABCD``.
+SiteXML filenames can include the document creation date, so the StationXML reference is treated as the current pointer to the latest published SiteXML document.

-Use :func:`~obspy.io.sitexml.sitexml.write_stationxml_reference` to add in StationXML the reference that points to SiteXML URL.
+Use :func:`~obspy.io.sitexml.sitexml.write_stationxml_reference` to add or update the StationXML reference that points to the SiteXML URL.

 Input Options
 ~~~~~~~~~~~~~